johanesalxd/beam-dataflow-iceberg-bqms/README_STREAM.md

 - Reads real-time taxi ride data from a PubSub subscription tied to the public topic `projects/pubsub-public-data/topics/taxirides-realtime`
 - Processes JSON messages containing taxi ride information
 - Stores the data in BigQuery with the original JSON payload preserved in a JSON column
+- **Optionally**, writes the same data to a BigQuery managed Iceberg table.
 - Can run locally using DirectRunner or on Google Cloud Dataflow

 ## Data Schema